Informatievlaanderen/VSDS-Linked-Data-Interactions/docs/_ldio/ldio-transformers/ldio-version-materializer.md

 ***Ldio:VersionMaterialiser***

-An LDIO wrapper component for the [LDI Version Materializer building block](../../core/ldi-transformers/version-materializer)
+The Version Materializer will transform a Version Object to a State Object.

 ## Config